0xBcamp/Security-Reviews/global-passport-nft/reports.md

 ## Overview

-The protocol issues passports in the form of NFTs to users.
-These are then attested by the relevant authority using the Ethereum attestation service, whenever the user visits a country the attestation is made in the form of a stamp and stored in the blockchain.
+The protocol issues passports in the form of NFTs to users. whenever the user visits a country the attestation is made by the user themself in the form of a stamp and stored in the blockchain.

 ## [H-1] Should get an attestation from the valid authority before using the passport